geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

 ## Inferencing

-Once the training is finished, we will apply the model to perform the style transfer on arbitrary images.
+Once the training is finished, we will apply the model to perform style transfer on arbitrary images.
 Here we use a photo of a panda.

 ```python